Sailing & Exploring the Isles of Scilly

 Out of the 55 islands, 5 are inhabited and each with its own distinct character.
 Sampson has been uninhabited since 1855 and is known as the haunted island, steeped in folklore.
 Tresco is home to the famed botanical gardens, with exotic rare plants that are unable to grow anywhere else in the UK.
 The beaches of St Martins are some of the best in the world and Brhyer is full of blue lagoons and rocky outcrops.
 St Agnes is the artisan island bursting with creativity while St Mary’s is the “capital” with the largest population.
 Dependent on the weather you’ll be able to visit where you like, as each of them is accessible easily by tender or taxi boat.

 It’s a birdwatcher’s dream, so be sure to bring your binoculars.
 The Isles of Scilly are a haven for wildlife, especially migratory seabirds who often nest here.
 You’ll most likely encounter seals and you may be lucky enough to be joined by dolphins as you make the sea crossings there or back.
 Puffins are some of the Scillies most famous inhabitants, but they’re increasingly rare these days so keep those eyes peeled.

 Under the stars

-Aboard Syelark each meal will be home-cooked using locally available ingredients where possible, resulting in the most delicious spread of food every evening.
+After a day of sailing in the Isles of Scilly, each meal onboard Skyelark will be home-cooked using locally available ingredients where possible, resulting in the most delicious spread of food.
 With minimal light pollution, the Isles of Scilly have some of the clearest skies you’ll have ever seen so make use of Skyelark’s generous seating area on deck and eat beneath the stars.

 Guest berths: 8 Rig: Sloop